scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 - The root object (refered by `ThisRef`) is _effectively hot_.

-An effectively hot value can be regarded as transitively initialized thus can be safely leaked via method arguments or as RHS of an reassignment.
+An effectively hot value can be regarded as transitively initialized thus can be safely leaked via method arguments or as RHS of reassignment.
 The initialization checker tries to promote non-hot values to effectively hot whenenver possible.